choongsoo/chobo/doc/README.md

 `window.width` `window.height` (The window dimensions)

-You can assign other attributes of your own, to use however you wish.

 ### Rectangles

 Once you have added a rectangle shape to a window, you can manipulate it as follows.